Cult of Weird goes west, has mildly interesting adventures, and almost joins a real cult.

 What the…?
 They didn’t even have any hallucinatory properties…

 This dispensary had a bit of a Breaking Bad vibe, but we survived.

 Swami’s Beach in Encinitas.

-Easter Island Heads carved by artist Tim Richards at Swami’s Beach in Encinitas.
+Easter Island Heads carved by artist Tim Richards at Swami’s Beach.

 Joy Froding, a jewelry designer, painter, sculptor, and beloved member of Swami’s surf community, succumbed to a heart attack after riding “one of the best waves of her life” in 2015.
 Her friends felt that she was the heart of Swami’s.

 “It made me happy to know that she stuck with surfing and really made it her lifestyle and that a beautiful wave was her last memory of her life,” a friend who taught Joy to surf wrote after her death.